-Zu Peshawar will operate 16 hours a day starting from 6 AM to 10 PM, seven day a week.
+Zu Peshawar will operate 16 hours a day starting from 6 AM to 10 PM, seven days a week.
 For more details please see the service hours.
-The Peshawar BRT buses will travelling between Chamkani and Hayatabad in 45 minutes.
+The Peshawar BRT buses will travel between Chamkani and Hayatabad in 45 minutes.

-Zu card is used to pay the fare to travel in the bus, you can recharge/top-up your Zu Card at Zu Ticketing booths at stations, Ticket vending machines at Zu stations, Online banking system and easy paisa /Jazz Cash franchises.
-If you don’t have enough balance in a Zu card the validator will just show the negative fare and raised a beef sound.
+Zu Card is used to pay the fare to travel on the bus, you can recharge/top-up your Zu Card at Zu Ticketing booths at stations.
+Ticket vending machines at Zu stations.
+Online banking system and easy paisa /Jazz Cash franchises.
+If you don’t have enough balance on a ZU card, the validator will just show the negative fare and raise a beef sound.
 You will not be allowed to leave BRT stations till the time, the fare is not paid.
-Its mandatory to tap Zu Card both at exit and entry otherwise maximum of the fare will be charged.
+Its mandatory to tap Zu Card both at exit and entry; otherwise maximum of the fare will be charged.
 Failure to tap Zu card in Bicycle docking will lead to blocking of card.
-Passenger need to unblock Zu card at Kiosk.
+Passenger need to unblock ZU card at Kiosk.

 You are advised to take care of their Zu Card.
 There is no refund if the Zu Card is stolen or lost.
 Balance can be transferred for card which are registered against NIC.
-If a Zu card that is inoperable due to a technical fault, the staff at ticket officer shall replace faulty Zu Card free of charge and transfer the stored value balance, if any, to new card and return to you within maximum of five working days.
-You can also return broken card at Zu Station, and purchase a new one.
-If there is existing balance in the broken card, it will be transferred to your new card.
+If a ZU card is inoperable due to a technical fault, the staff at ticket officer shall replace the faulty ZU Card free of charge and transfer the stored value balance, if any, to a new card and return to you within a maximum of five working days.
+You can also return a broken card at Zu Station, and purchase a new one.
+If there is an existing balance in the broken card, it will be transferred to your new card.

 Download ZU Android APP: https://play.google.com/store/apps/details?id=com.lmkt.zupeshawar